MrFasolo97/ipfsVideoUploader/docs/FAQ.md

 ## 2. I'm getting a network error while uploading.
 Is there a server issue?

-For remotely hosted service (i.e. uploader.oneloveipfs.com), check your internet connection and try again later.
+For remotely hosted service (i.e. upload.dtube.app), check your internet connection and try again later.
 If webpage fails to load right after you get this error, there is an issue with the upload servers.
 You may also want to check the #service-notices channel on our [Discord server](https://discord.gg/QsBnrwqsSV) for any service outages.

 For standalone server accessed through localhost, ensure that the tusd server is actually running with the correct webhooks and `ClientConfig.tusdEndpoint` is pointed at the correct tusd endpoint.